Abhinandan-Khurana/sudo-reader/README.md

 [![Latest release](https://img.shields.io/github/v/release/givemesomething/unmedium?color=facc15)](https://github.com/GiveMeSomething/unmedium/releases)
 # Sudo-Reader — Modern Reader Mode

-Un-Medium is a modern reader mode and article library for your browser, with a few twists!
+Sudo-Reader is a modern reader mode and article library for your browser, with a few twists!

 Thank you [Unclutter](https://github.com/lindylearn/unclutter) and [Unmedium](https://github.com/GiveMeSomething/unmedium) for the code base of a great reader

-Also check out [Unmedium Core](https://github.com/GiveMeSomething/unmedium-core) for just the core function (without the web reader)
+Also check out [Unmedium Core](https://github.com/GiveMeSomething/unmedium-core) for just the core function (without the web reader) by [Minh](https://github.com/GiveMeSomething)

 # How to use

--   Go to [Releases](https://github.com/GiveMeSomething/unmedium/releases/tag/1.1.0) section and download the ZIP file included with the release (unmedium.zip), then unzip.
+-   Go to [Releases](example.com) section and download the ZIP file included with the release (sudo-reader.zip), then unzip.
 -   Open `Manage extension` and turn on `Developer Mode`.
 -   `Load unpacked` the folder that you have unzip earlier